zzonyo/trust-docs-test/source/index.html.md

 ### Notice

-This interface is used to transfer assets between Spot account and Swap account.
+This interface is used to transfer assets between Spot account and Coin Margined Swap account.

 API rate limit for this interface is up to 10 times per minute.

-Transferring margin between Spot account and Swap account Interface, sets 8 decimal places for transferring amount of all coins.
+Transferring margin between Spot account and Coin Margined Swap account Interface, sets 8 decimal places for transferring amount of all coins.

 ### Request Parameter